Expatria-Technologies/grblhal_nmbs_plugin/README.md

 # nanoMODBUS - A compact MODBUS RTU/TCP C library for embedded/microcontrollers

+Note that the ko-fi link below is for the nanoModbus authoer, not Expatria.

 **If you found this library useful, buy me a coffee on** [<img src='https://storage.ko-fi.com/cdn/brandasset/logo_white_stroke.png' width='80'>](https://ko-fi.com/B0B2LK779)